5-GOD REACTS TO MAN'S LOSS

 Jesus came to bring the Holy Spirit back to earth so that he could indwell men again.
 For remember that man was originally made to partner with God in ruling over this world.
 Jesus was the container for this life of God to return to earth and be made available to you and me.
 Read these verses slowly for they are remarkable.

 From these verses you can answer these questions:

 If anyone does not have the Holy Spirit indwelling them what does this mean?

 If we have the Spirit of Jesus (the Holy Spirit) indwelling our life, what will this mean for us?

 In this study we have looked at God's key player in the plan of redemption.
 Now in the next study we'll circle back to what this plan of redemption is and how it came about.

-Adam and Eve in choosing sin as the path of all mankind was not a surprise to God.
-He knew their choice before they made it and so before the foundation of the world -- that's before man was even created -- the Godhead formed a plan to redeem man.
+Adam and Eve in choosing to sin was not a surprise to God.
+He knew their choice before they made it.
+Therefore, before the foundation of the world -- that's before man was even created -- the Godhead formed a plan to redeem man.

 In essence, Jesus was born so that he could die.
 He was to be the one who would "take away the sins of the world."
 He would do this by dying in our place for the sins we have committed.
 Therefore the wrath of God towards all sinners would be satisfied.
-When Jesus resurrected from the dead it was the ultimate triumph over Satan who thought he was rid of Jesus for good and now the ultimate god of this world.
+When Jesus was raised from the dead it was the ultimate triumph over Satan, who thought he was rid of Jesus and now the ultimate god of this world.